Lawn and Garden

 • ALWAYS follow product label directions.
 Use only the amount directed.
 More is not always better.

 • Immediately clean up spills.
+Do not wash spilled materials into storm drains.

 • Store materials under tarps to protect them from wind and rain and prevent runoff.